 It is plausible that the Fed’s loans through the various special facilities exposed it—and by extension, the American public—to some risk of loss.
 However, it is difficult to know how much risk was involved.
 We generally try to measure a financial asset’s risk by the spread between its yield and that of a safe benchmark like U.S. Treasuries.
 But as I’ve mentioned, in a financial panic a relatively large fraction of such a spread is attributable to illiquidity as opposed to intrinsic risk.
 The goal of the central bank’s intervention is exactly to eliminate this panic-driven illiquidity.
 Accordingly, we cannot gauge the Fed’s risk exposures without somehow correcting spreads for this illiquidity factor.
 Calculating this, however, is extremely difficult.
 What we can say with certainty is that the Fed has not lost a penny on any of these transactions: All such loans have been repaid in full.

 I should be careful to distinguish the lending that I’ve described from the institution-specific assistance the Federal Reserve provided to firms like AIG.
 These institution-specific interventions were deemed necessary by the Fed and the Bush administration because they believed that there were no adequate procedures in place for liquidating the assets of systemically important financial institutions in an orderly fashion.
-The Dodd-Frank Act passed in 2010 provides these procedures.
-Simultaneously—and correctly—the Dodd-Frank Act removes the Fed’s ability to engage in institution-specific assistance.
+In 2010, the U.S. Congress passed an act that provides these procedures.
+Simultaneously—and correctly—the Congress removes the Fed’s ability to engage in institution-specific assistance.
 The act does leave in place the Fed’s ability to engage in broad-based market interventions of the kind that I’ve described, albeit with more congressional and White House oversight.
 This ability of the Fed could be useful in the event that financial market turmoil in other parts of the world ever threatens to spread to U.S. credit and capital markets.

 Cutting Interest Rates